skdevelopers/set-php/README.md

 ### `extensions`

 List of PHP extensions to install.
 Default is `mbstring, xml, ctype, json, tokenizer, bcmath, curl, fileinfo, openssl, pdo_sqlite, sqlite3, pdo, zip`.
+⚠️ json is built-in in PHP 8.3+ on Ubuntu 24.04 and should not be listed in extensions.
+The action automatically skips it if present.
 ### `ini-values`

 PHP ini values.
 Default is `memory_limit=2G`, `post_max_size=100M`, `upload_max_filesize=100M`.